-South Indian White Coconut Chutney (Thengai Chutney, Nariyal Chutney) is a classic South Indian condiment that is served with dosa, idli, vada, and also as a part of a meal.
-Made with fresh coconut, it is one of the most versatile chutneys that pairs well with any South Indian snack or breakfast (vegetarian, can be easily made gluten-free).
+Coconut Chutney (Thengai Chutney, Nariyal Chutney) is a classic South Indian condiment that is served with dosa, idli, vada, and also as a part of a meal.
+Made with fresh coconut, it is one of the most versatile chutneys that pairs well with any South Indian snack or breakfast.

-South Indian White Coconut Chutney (Nariyal Chutney, Thengai Chutney) is a popular South Indian condiment made using fresh coconut as its main ingredient.
+Coconut Chutney (Nariyal Chutney, Thengai Chutney) is a popular South Indian condiment made using fresh coconut as its main ingredient.
+It tastes nutty, sweet, tangy, and mildly spicy.

-This classic coconut chutney recipe requires a few everyday ingredients, the most important being – fresh coconut.
+This classic nariyal chutney recipe requires a few everyday ingredients, the most important being – fresh coconut.

 Every South Indian home has its way of preparing it, and in this post, I am sharing the classic white coconut chutney recipe I learned from my mom.